su-giana/giana-techblog/_notes/db.md

         main.appendChild(obj);
     }

-    add_posting('osintro', 'intro.png', 'Introduction', "Let's jump into the world of operating system");
+    add_posting('fcodb', 'intro.png', 'A funamental concept of Database', "Let's jump into the world of Data Base");

 </script>